2022 Near North Side shooting

-2022 mass shooting in Illinois, U.S.
+Mass shooting in Illinois, U.S.

-On May 19, 2022, a mass shooting occurred in Chicago, Illinois, United States, in the city's Magnificent Mile shopping district, near Michigan Avenue.
+On May 19, 2022, a mass shooting occurred in Chicago, Illinois, United States, in the city's Near North Side neighborhood, near Michigan Avenue.
 Two people were killed, and eight others were injured.
-The accused perpetrator, Jaylun Sanders, was taken into custody by Chicago police.
+The perpetrator, Jaylun Sanders, was taken into custody by Chicago police.

 Shooting

 The shooting occurred at about 10:40 p.m.
 CDT (UTC−05:00), near a McDonald's establishment on the Near North Side neighborhood of Chicago.
 The incident occurred a few blocks from the city's Magnificent Mile shopping district.
 The shooting happened as a result of an altercation outside the McDonald's restaurant.
 The cause of the altercation is not yet known; however it was described as "personal" by detectives.
 The shooting was triggered when police officers, who were near the area noticed two groups engaging in a fight.
 They found 21 spent shell casings at the scene.

 After the shooting, the suspect fled and caused a chase between police officials to the Chicago station of the city's Red Line.
 Amid the chase, a woman fell onto the tracks and was electrocuted at the State Street subway.
 Passengers from this station were evacuated at around 11:30 p.m., an hour after the shooting.

 Several of the victims were hospitalized at Northwestern Memorial Hospital.
 All wounded victims were reported under serious condition.

 The shooting was significant because it happened a week after a shooting in downtown Chicago's Millennium Park where a teen was shot and killed and led the city to enforce a curfew for young people.

-Three days after the shooting, 21-year-old Chicago native Jaylun Sanders was named by Cook County prosecutors as the perpetrator of the shooting.
+Three days after the shooting, 21-year-old Chicago native Jaylun Sanders was identified as the suspect.
 The weapon used was a Glock 19 handgun that Sanders had purchased from a relative in Indiana.
 The Glock was also outfitted with a device which allows fully automatic fire.